🏗️ Components#

 }))

-on() returns an EffectDescriptor that is activated inside a reactive scope, so event listeners are automatically removed when the component disconnects.
+on() returns an EffectDescriptor that activates inside a reactive scope.
+Event listeners are automatically removed when the component disconnects.

 Read-Only Event-Driven Properties#

-To expose a property that consumers can read but never directly set, create a State in the factory closure and expose only its getter.
+To expose a property that consumers can read but never set, create a State in the factory closure.
+Expose only its getter.
 The on() handler updates the value:

 defineComponent('my-input', ({ expose, first, on }) => {